-The Alameda CTC recognizes that there is a lot of work to do to ensure that the county's transportation system functions equitably.
-The agency will pursue a multipronged strategy over the coming years to address the issues identified in this analysis, with the support of its partner agencies in transportation, land use, and economic development, as well as county policymakers.
+Alameda CTC recognizes that there is a lot of work to do to ensure that the county's transportation system functions equitably.
+The agency will pursue a multi-pronged strategy over the coming years to address the issues identified in this analysis, with the support of its partner agencies in transportation, land use, and economic development, as well as county policymakers.

 This effort starts with the development of a database that will attempt to bring the countywide results to a local scale.
 The database will catalogue, at the tract level, where high concentrations of a given population and poor performance on one of the metrics included in this analysis overlap.
-The database can help prepare the county and local jurisdictions to address the issues by pinpointing areas in which certain investments might be most effective in addressing equity issues.
-The database can also help inform the selection of Countywide Transportation Plan projects, as well as those generated through the Alameda CTC's modal plans.
+The database can help prepare the county and local jurisdictions to address the issues by pinpointing areas in which certain improvements might be most effective in addressing equity issues.
+The database can also help inform the selection of projects.

-Identifying other ways in which this analysis can inform Alameda CTC investments and activities will be an ongoing effort.
+Identifying other ways in which this analysis can inform Alameda CTC activities will be an ongoing effort.
 Examples of other programs that could be targeted to address equity issues include:

 - Safe Routes to Schools Program

 - Affordable Student Transit Pass Program

 - Goods Movement community impact reduction program

 - Bike and pedestrian program funding

 - Community development funds

 - Technology and Innovation

-- Direct Local Distribution (DLD) funds
+- Direct Local Distribution funds

 - Lifeline Transportation Program